AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/troubleshoot-dm.md

 * Keeping both will create a new asset with a unique name for the published asset URL.
 For example, `image.jpg` is the original asset and `image1.jpg` is the newly uploaded asset.

-* Creating a version is not supported in Dynamic Media - Scene7 mode delivery.
+* Creating a version is not supported in Dynamic Media.
 The new version will replace the existing asset in delivery.

 ## Images and Sets {#images-and-sets}